Towards Stability of Parameter-Free Optimization: Method

-\subsection{Scale-free property of golden step size}
+\subsection{Scale-Free Property of Golden Step Size}

 We adopted the definition of the scale-free property of an optimization method from~\cite{khaled2023dowg}, where it is defined as \textit{multiplying $f$ by a constant factor $\alpha > 0$ and minimizing $\alpha f$ does not change the method’s trajectory at all}.
-As mentioned in Section~\ref{sec_introduction}, the term parameter-free optimization refers to optimization algorithms devoid of tuning parameters, with scale-free being one of the preferred properties of parameter-free optimization methods~\cite{khaled2023dowg,defazio2023learning,mishchenko2023prodigy}.
+Here, following prior work, we use parameter-free to mean that no task-specific learning-rate tuning is required; such methods may still use fixed global constants.
+Scale-freeness is a desirable property of these methods~\citep{khaled2023dowg,defazio2023learning,mishchenko2023prodigy}

-Taking Theorem~\ref{theorem_ngd} as an example, also appearing in~\cite{khaled2023dowg, yang2024two}, to illustrate the concept, Normalized Gradient Descent (NGD) is scale-free inherently, as rescaling $f$ to $\alpha f$ does not alter the step size trajectory, i.e., $\eta^{\text{opt}} = D_{0}/\sqrt{K}$ remains unchanged before and after rescaling.
+Taking Theorem~\ref{theorem_ngd} as an example, also appearing in~\cite{khaled2023dowg, yang2024two}, to illustrate the concept, Normalized Gradient Descent (NGD) is inherently scale-free, as rescaling $f$ to $\alpha f$ does not alter the step size trajectory, i.e., $\eta^{\text{opt}} = D_{0}/\sqrt{K}$ remains unchanged before and after rescaling.
 Meanwhile, if we can approximate $D_{0}$ dynamically, then NGD qualifies as parameter-free.
-We summarize the following key takeaways: 1).
+We summarize the following key takeaways: (1).
 An immediate observation regarding scale-free methods is that the derived step size is not correlated with the scale $\alpha$.
-In terms of the parameter-free methods, the corresponding step size does not depend on terms such as the scale $\alpha$ or problem properties that are unknown or cannot be approximated; 2).
+In terms of the parameter-free methods, the corresponding step size does not depend on terms such as the scale $\alpha$ or problem properties that are unknown or cannot be approximated; (2).
 It is important to note that parameter-free does not imply the ability to arbitrarily scale the derived step size.

 Particularly, there is an immediate observation that $\eta^{\text{gold}}$ is independent of problem-dependent values $\gamma_{1}, \gamma_{2}$, and $\gamma_{3}$, further reinforcing the notion that rescaling function will not alter its trajectory.